19hours/sg-statutes/Acts/Energy Conservation Act.md

 (2) Without prejudice to the generality of subsection (1), the Transport Minister may make regulations for or with respect to all or any of the following matters:

-(a) prescribing additional fuel economy testing, labelling or reporting requirements in relation to any class, description or type of motor vehicle specified in an order under section 40;
+(a) providing for additional fuel economy and vehicular emissions testing, labelling or reporting requirements in relation to any class, description or type of motor vehicle specified in an order under section 40;

+[Act 24 of 2017 wef 01/01/2018]

 (b) specifying a minimum fuel economy standard with which any class, description or type of motor vehicle specified in an order under section 40 must comply;